stellar/stellar-core/scripts/README.md

 ### Overlay survey
 - Name - `OverlaySurvey.py`
 - Description - A Python script that will walk the network using the Overlay survey mechanism to gather connection information.
-See [admin](./../docs/software/admin.md#overlay-topology-survey) for more information on the overlay survey.
+See [the admin guide](https://developers.stellar.org/docs/validators/admin-guide/monitoring#overlay-topology-survey) for more information on the overlay survey.
 The survey will use the peers of the initial node to seed the survey.
-- Usage - Ex. `python3 OverlaySurvey.py -gs gs.json survey -n http://127.0.0.1:11626 -d 50 -sr sr.json -gmlw gmlw.graphml` to run the survey, `python3 OverlaySurvey.py -gs gs.json analyze -gmla gmla.graphml` to analyze an existing graph, or `python3 OverlaySurvey.py -gs gs.json augment -gmli gmlw.graphml -gmlo augmented.graphml` to augment the existing graph with data from StellarBeat.
+- Usage - Ex. `python3 OverlaySurvey.py -gs gs.json survey -n http://127.0.0.1:11626 -c 20 -sr sr.json -gmlw gmlw.graphml` to run the survey, `python3 OverlaySurvey.py -gs gs.json analyze -gmla gmla.graphml` to analyze an existing graph, or `python3 OverlaySurvey.py -gs gs.json augment -gmli gmlw.graphml -gmlo augmented.graphml` to augment the existing graph with data from StellarBeat.

     - `-gs GRAPHSTATS`, `--graphStats GRAPHSTATS` - output file for graph stats (Optional)
     - `-v`, `--verbose` - increase log verbosity (Optional)
     - sub command `survey` - run survey and analyze
         - `-n NODE`, `--node NODE` - address of initial survey node
-        - `-c DURATION`, `--collect-duration DURATION` - duration of survey collecting phase in minutes
+        - `-c DURATION`, `--collectDuration DURATION` - duration of survey collecting phase in minutes
         - `-nl NODELIST`, `--nodeList NODELIST` - list of seed nodes.
 One node per line.
 (Optional)
         - `-gmlw GRAPHMLWRITE`, `--graphmlWrite GRAPHMLWRITE` - output file for graphml file
         - `-sr SURVEYRESULT`, `--surveyResult SURVEYRESULT` - output file for survey results
+        - `-p`, `--startPhase` - Survey phase to begin from.
+One of `startCollecting`, `stopCollecting`, or `surveyResults`.
+See [Attaching to a Running Survey](#attaching-to-a-running-survey) for more info.
+(Optional)
     - sub command `simulate` - simulate a run of the `survey` subcommand without any network calls.
 Takes the same arguments as `survey`, plus the following:
         - `-s SIMGRAPH`, `--simGraph SIMGRAPH` - Network topology to simulate in graphml format.
         - `-r SIMROOT`, `--simRoot SIMROOT` - Node in graph to start simulation from.